 Giving the listener a sense of warmth and sweetness is what the analog pressings from the ’60s and ’70s do best.
 It’s one of the most important qualities that CDs to this day have not been able to get at all right.
 It’s the sound that we record lovers want our records to have.
 In fact it’s one of the main justifications I can see for the expense and hassle of analog.
 You can’t find that sound anywhere but on an old LP.

 And try as you might, you won’t find a trace of that sound on any of these 200 grams of new vinyl.
 This pressing has NO sweetness and NO warmth.
-If your stereo can’t show you that then you have your work cut out for you in this hobby.
+If your stereo can’t show you that then you should realize you have your work cut out for you.

 I didn’t hear much Tubey Magic on the new pressing either.
 To be fair, the average brown label A&M pressing usually doesn’t have much either, but it has some, and the best early pressings — A&M Browns, Pink or Sunray Islands — often have simply phenomenal amounts.
 It’s one of the hallmarks of the recording.